 If you are reading this article then there is a strong likelihood that you have completed a 10 days Vipassana meditation course at one of their vipassana meditation centers.
 Performing vipassana meditation for 10.5 hours a day during the retreat is definitely challenging.
 But as you have gone there with a sole purpose of practicing vipassana you are able to maintain the continuity of the meditation routine.
 Moreover, the environment and conditions are conducive for maintaining the continuity of vipassana meditation.

-Just think of a person staying at a remote location, not allowed to talk to anyone and has no access to mobile, internet or any other gadget.
+Just think of a person staying at a remote location, not allowed to talk to anyone and has no access to laptop, mobile, internet or any other gadget.
 If this person will not perform vipassana as per the vipassana meditation daily schedule what else will he do?
 Thus, it becomes relatively easy for a vipassana meditator to perform and maintain vipassana continuity during the retreat.

 Why most Meditators struggle to maintain Vipassana Daily Practice at Home

 However when the students are back to their respective homes they often struggle to maintain 2 hour routine after vipassana retreat at the center is over.
 This is because of change in the environment and conditions.
-When you are at vipassana meditation center as a student you are restricted to speak, kill, lie, use mobile, TV, internet etc.
+When you are at vipassana meditation center as a student you are restricted to speak, kill, lie, use laptop, mobile, TV, internet etc.

 During the retreat you have to follow a strict vipassana timetable of waking up before 4:30 am and eating breakfast at 6:30 am and lunch at 11 am.
 But when you are at your home there is neither any aforementioned restriction nor you are required to follow any strict schedule.
 Thus most of the vipassana students find it difficult to maintain a routine of 2 hours daily vipassana practice at home.